Tui Kamikamica: 2022

 Kamikamica played for Fiji in the 2022 Pacific Test against PNG at Campbelltown Stadium, his first international appearance since 2019.
 Kamikamica played 16 games for Melbourne in the 2022 NRL season including the clubs elimination finals loss against Canberra.

 2023

 Kamikamica played 21 games for Melbourne in the 2023 NRL season as the club finished third on the table.
 Kamikamica played in Melbourne's preliminary final loss against Penrith.

 2024

 He played a total of 22 matches for Melbourne in the 2024 NRL season as the club were runaway minor premiers.
 Kamikamica played in Melbourne's 2024 NRL Grand Final loss against Penrith.

 2025

 He played 24 games for Melbourne in the 2025 NRL season including their 26-22 2025 NRL Grand Final loss against Brisbane.
 In the second half of the match, Kamikamica dropped the ball over the try line with Melbourne leading the match 22-12.
 This proved to be a decisive moment in the match as Brisbane scored 14 unanswered points after this to win their 7th premiership.

+2026

+On 30 January 2026, the Storm announced that Kamikamica signed on for the 2026 season.
+On 30 March 2026, Kamikamica was ruled out for an indefinite period after suffering a suspected stroke.
+On 2 April 2026,the Storm announced that Kamikamica had been released from the hospital and would undergo a period of rehabilitation.
+On 15 April it was reported that Kamikamica had returned to Storm training after being released from hospital.
+On 29 April, Kamikamica gave an update on his condition saying he required a second surgery to fix a hole in his heart that caused the blood clot and stroke.
+On 18 August, the Storm announced that Kamikamica was inducted as a life member of the Storm.
+On 20 August, Kamikamica announced his retirement from the NRL on medical grounds.